Alberda1612/KPMG-Internship/README.md

 - Modelling.

 ## Data Quality Assesment
 The snippet below is a part of the data quality assessment report that was made foor the client.
-Click [here](https://github.com/Alberda1612/KPMG-Internship/blob/main/Data%20Quality%20Assessment%20Report.pdf) to view the full report.
+Click :point_right: [here](https://github.com/Alberda1612/KPMG-Internship/blob/main/Data%20Quality%20Assessment%20Report.pdf) to view the full report.

 ![](dataquality.JPG)